seanrcollings/arc/docs/scripts/script_types.md

 # since util doesn't specify a script type,
 # when it's registered it inherits it form the CLI

-@util.script("greeting") # This script's script type would also be Positional def greeting(*args):
+@util.subcommand(greeting") # This script's script type would also be Positional def greeting(*args):
     print(args)